Record increase in new coronavirus cases

 Borders/flights: All borders closed.

 Containment measures: A nightly curfew is in place and traffic between the thirteen regions banned.
-Obligation to wear masks in public spaces; mosques are closed again.
+Obligation to wear masks in public spaces; mosques, large markets, restaurants and cafés are closed again.

 The country which declared itself without new positive case on 22 April suddenly saw the number of contamination jump in the space of a few weeks.
 To prevent the situation from worsening, the government took a series of measures on 21 May, for the holiday weekend marking the end of Ramadan.
 Schools and universities remain closed until at least the end of June.